openepicdev/maintaine.rs/source/sy-records.md

 Incidentally, I'm also pushing for a new release of docsify in Maintainer Month, which can be experienced at https://preview.docsifyjs.org/.

-Currently, I make time during my workday to check GitHub notifications and emails from Gmail, trying to balance my main job while also staying active in the open-source community.
+Currently, I make time during my workday to check GitHub notifications and emails from Gmail, trying to balance my main job while also staying active in the Open Sourcecommunity.

 ## Final Thoughts

 From an ordinary user to a project maintainer, this journey has brought me growth, friendships, and a sense of accomplishment.

-I am deeply grateful to the open-source community for the support and opportunities it has given me.
+I am deeply grateful to the Open Sourcecommunity for the support and opportunities it has given me.

 I look forward to continuing this journey alongside more passionate and like-minded friends.